MrJonAen/MrJonAen/README.md

 - 👋 Hi, I’m @MrJonAen
 - 👀 I’m interested in Automation Control Systems
 - 🌱 I’m currently learning - .NET C#, Visual Studio, TIA Portal, TwinCAT
-- 📫 How to reach me - jonaen@mail.ru
+- 📫 How to reach me -

 <!---
 MrJonAen/MrJonAen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.